Trabuco

 # Generate for all agents

-All agents also get the .ai/ directory with task prompts, quality specifications, and a review log.
+All agents also get the .ai/ directory with task prompts and quality specifications.
 See Code Quality & Architecture for details.

 CI/CD Provider